Pythonity/icon-font-to-png/README.md

 ## API
 You can use `IconFont` (and `IconFontDownloader` for that matter) directly inside your Python project.
-There's no documentation as of now, but the code is commented and *should* be pretty straightforward to use.
+There's no proper documentation as of now, but the code is commented and *should* be pretty straightforward to use.

-That said - feel free to ask [me](mailto:pawel.adamczak@sidnet.info) if anything is unclear.
+That said - feel free to ask me via [email](mailto:pawel.ad@gmail.com) or [GitHub issues][github add issue] if anything is unclear.

 ## Tests
 Package was tested with the help of `py.test` and `tox` on Python 2.7, 3.4, 3.5